-The next day, we decided to go and explore.
-First stop, of course, was brunch, and so we walked through the old town and down to the waterfront to find somewhere to eat.
+The next day, we decided to go and explore Ohrid Old Town.
+First stop was FOOD, and so we walked through the old town and down to the waterfront to find somewhere to eat.
 Sunny Lake Hostel is about a 5 minute walk to all of the restaurants along the water, and so it didn’t take us long to choose somewhere.

 With it being off-season, it was still warm enough to sit outside, but the restaurants weren’t too busy.
 There were a few tourists (mainly Balkan), but not too many, which was kind of a relief – I’ve heard Ohrid in the summer is manic.
 Deciding to treat ourselves, we ordered huge pizzas which we couldn’t finish but got the leftovers to take away and eat later (I don’t waste pizza okay?).

-After spending a very long time playing with the handsome boys (some may say too long), we headed off in search of Ohrid’s most famous and photographed church – Sveti Johan Kaneo (or the Church of St. John at Kaneo), along with a cute little black pup that we named Buddy, who followed us for the entire afternoon.
+After spending a very long time playing with the handsome boys (some may say too long), we were determined to see the main Ohrid attractions and so we headed off in search of Ohrid’s most famous and photographed church – Sveti Johan Kaneo (or the Church of St. John at Kaneo), accompanied by a cute little black pup that we named Buddy, who followed us for the entire afternoon.

-The Sveti Johan Kaneo church isn’t very far from the promenade, and the walk up to it is stunning, with the lake on one side and the old houses of the old town on the other.
-En route, we stopped at the Crkva Sveta Sofija (or the Church of St. Sophia), and had a brief wander around, before continuing on with our journey.
+The Sveti Johan Kaneo church isn’t very far from the main promenade and the walk up to it is stunning, with Lake Ohrid on one side and the old houses of Ohrid Old Town on the other.
+En route, we stopped at the Crkva Sveta Sofija (or the Church of St. Sophia), another of the main Ohrid attractions, and had a brief wander around before continuing on with our journey.
 We had to take turns babysitting Buddy outside so that he wouldn’t follow us in!

-After this, we decided that it was time to head back to the hostel to finish our leftover pizza and get showered and changed, ready for the night ahead!
+Deciding that our Ohrid sightseeing was finished for the day, we decided that it was time to head back to the hostel to finish our leftover pizza and get showered and changed ready for the night ahead!

-After some pre-party beers in the common room, we all headed out to a local jazz bar named Jazz Inn.
+After some pre-party beers in the common room with our fellow travellers, we all headed out to a local jazz bar named Jazz Inn.
 Jazz Inn was just my kind of place – a dive bar with low lighting, dark red walls and good beer.
 After having a drink there, the general consensus was that we wanted to go somewhere to dance, so following the recommendation of the hostel owner, we went to Cuba Libre Nightclub and danced the night away to live music.

-Honestly, I really rated both of the bars that we went to so I highly recommend a visit to them if you find yourself in Ohrid!
+I really rated both of the bars that we went to so I highly recommend a visit to them if you visit Ohrid!

 Our next and final day in Ohrid was a bit of a write-off.
-Not only were most of our group feeling very fragile (not me because I’m an alcoholic, wahey), but it was also pretty cloudy, and so our plans of going to sunbathe were foiled.
+Not only were most of our group feeling very fragile, but it was also pretty cloudy, and so our plans of going to sunbathe by Lake Ohrid were foiled.

-Deciding not to let the weather hamper our fun, we set out to find Cuba Libre Beach Club, a more relaxed outdoor venue further along the waterfront, and we were extremely happy to discover that they not only sold Bloody Marys but also FRIED CHEESE.
+Deciding not to let the weather hamper our fun, we set out to find Cuba Libre Beach Club, the nightclub’s sister venue that is a much more relaxed outdoor space further along the waterfront.
+Cuba Libre Beach club has very fancy Ibiza vibes without the prices (think white pleather sofas and wooden decking) and we were extremely happy to discover that they not only sold Bloody Marys but also huge slabs of breaded fried cheese.

-Think of a better hangover cure than an extra spicy Bloody Mary and a huge slab of breaded fried cheese, I dare you.
+Think of a better hangover cure than an extra spicy Bloody Mary and fried cheese, I dare you.

 For the rest of the afternoon we lounged around at Cuba Libre, before playing with our doggy friends again (did I mention that Buddy followed us all the way to Jazz Inn the previous night, or Cuba Libre this afternoon?!) and heading back to the hostel.
 That night we couldn’t be bothered going out again, so we hung out in the common room, drinking Macedonian beer and rakija.

-Not only that, but Sunny Lake Hostel is also smack bang in the centre of the old town, just a few minutes away from the main promenade and Lake Ohrid itself.
+Not only that, but Sunny Lake Hostel is also smack bang in the centre of Ohrid Old Town, just a few minutes away from the main promenade and Lake Ohrid itself.

 To book your stay at Sunny Lake Hostel, just click here!

-If you’re looking for somewhere with stunning scenery, a laid back atmosphere and affordable food and accommodation then I wholeheartedly recommend a trip to Ohrid in shoulder season.
+If you’re looking for somewhere with stunning scenery, a laid back atmosphere and affordable food and accommodation then I wholeheartedly recommend visiting Ohrid in October.